CityOfZion/neo-java/README.md

 currently only works with `java 8` as java 9 has some maven incompatabilites due to `--add-modules`

+may need to increase memory to build quicker: `export MAVEN_OPTS=-Xmx4g`

 to check versions of plugins and dependencies, run the following command:

 ```